 Sortition is democratic because it is based on an the expectation, and real chance, that you can be called upon and expected to serve.
 This immediate dissipates some power and starts to revitalise legitimacy – we really are all involved so we really should go along with the result.

 Separation of powers

 Separation of powers between the legislative, executive and judicial areas of government should be as complete as possible.
-This is a long standing principle, so much so that it was built into the US constitution as one of the checks and balances needed to stop power being concentrated in one place (Note: Separation of Powers).
+This is a long standing principle, so much so that it was built into the US constitution as one of the checks and balances needed to stop power being concentrated in one place.
 In the UK we’d have to start thinking about the fact that many of the ruling party in parliament are or want to become ministers, and are are therefore easily whipped to follow the executives wishes.
 This arguably makes it harder for parliament to act as a brake on the power of the executive because it is not independent and leaves little room for cross party cooperation or independent thinking.

 Power should be decentralised to the lowest practical level commensurate with good governance and administration.
 Clearly dustbin emptying and drainage are local concerns, foreign policy a central one.
 This is another long-standing principle.
 In the EU it is rather inaccessibly referred to as subsidiarity.
 In the UK we’d have to consider reversing to total subordination of local government to central rule and the overhaul of all government bodies and other services to make them accessible to scrutiny.